tflite-soc/tflite-soc/README.md

 ./start-docker.sh
 ```

-Note that the start command uses `--rm` flag, thus your container will be deleted on exit.
+Note that the start command uses `--rm` flag, thus your container will be
+deleted on exit.
+Anything modified in `/working_dir` will persist.

-## Docker user and root in the container
+### Docker user and root in the container

-The docker scripts create a user with your user id.
+The docker scripts create a user called `developer`  with your user id.
-Running `./build-docker.sh` and `./start-docker.sh` will put you on a container
+Running `./build-docker.sh` and `./start-docker.sh` will start a container
 with a user that has a matching USER ID to the user that ran the `./build-docker.sh`
 script.